Skip to main content

 During Bootstrap

-1. Scan all skills in the workspace for attache.config.json files
+1. Scan all skills in the workspace for evie.config.json files

 2. For each skill with a docker-compose.yml, run docker compose up -d in that skill's directory